Jim Crow laws: World War II and post-war era

-Educational segregation in the US prior to Brown.
+Educational segregation in the US prior to Brown v.
+Board of Education.
 All the states of the "South" or with the longest histories of slavery (in red) segregated schools by law statewide.

 Numerous boycotts and demonstrations against segregation had occurred throughout the 1930s and 1940s.
 The National Association for the Advancement of Colored People (NAACP) had been engaged in a series of litigation cases since the early 20th century in efforts to combat laws that disenfranchised black voters across the South.
 Some of the early demonstrations achieved positive results, strengthening political activism, especially in the post-World War II years.
 Black veterans were impatient with social oppression after having fought for the United States and freedom across the world.
 In 1947 K. Leroy Irvis of Pittsburgh's Urban League, for instance, led a demonstration against employment discrimination by the city's department stores.
 It was the beginning of his own influential political career.

 After World War II, people of color increasingly challenged segregation, as they believed they had more than earned the right to be treated as full citizens because of their military service and sacrifices.
 The civil rights movement was energized by a number of flashpoints, including the 1946 police beating and blinding of World War II veteran Isaac Woodard while he was in U.S. Army uniform.
 In 1948 President Harry S. Truman issued Executive Order 9981, ending racial discrimination in the armed services.
 That same year, Silas Herbert Hunt enrolled in the University of Arkansas, effectively starting the desegregation of education in the South.

 As the civil rights movement gained momentum and used federal courts to attack Jim Crow statutes, the white-dominated governments of many of the southern states countered by passing alternative forms of resistance.

 Decline and removal

 Historian William Chafe has explored the defensive techniques developed inside the African American community to avoid the worst features of Jim Crow as expressed in the legal system, unbalanced economic power, and intimidation and psychological pressure.
-Chafe says "protective socialization by black people themselves" was created inside the community in order to accommodate white-imposed sanctions while subtly encouraging challenges to those sanctions.
-Known as "walking the tightrope", such efforts at bringing about change were only slightly effective before the 1920s.
+Chafe described a common strategy deployed by the community in order to accommodate white-imposed sanctions while subtly encouraging challenges to those sanctions.
+Chafe described 'walking the tightrope' as "using compliance with prescribed behaviors and gestures to make possible a different kind of result—a result consistent with advancement, collectively and individually."

-However, this did build the foundation for later generations to advance racial equality and de-segregation.
 Chafe argued that the places essential for change to begin were institutions, particularly black churches, which functioned as centers for community-building and discussion of politics.
-Additionally, some all-black communities, such as Mound Bayou, Mississippi and Ruthville, Virginia served as sources of pride and inspiration for black society as a whole.
+Additionally, some all-black communities, such as Mound Bayou, Mississippi, and Ruthville, Virginia, served as sources of pride and inspiration for black society as a whole.
 Over time, pushback and open defiance of the oppressive existing laws grew, until it reached a boiling point in the aggressive, large-scale activism of the 1950s civil rights movement.